LinOTP/selfservice/README.md

 rebuilding the container with something like `--build-arg URL_PATH=/foo`.
 Specify `--build-arg=` (empty) to make it available on `/` inside the container.

 Also by default, the web server inside the container runs on TCP port 8000.
-This can be changed at run time by passing, e.g., `-e SERVER_PORT=1234` (to use TCP port 1234).
 You can also use the `--port` option of `docker run` to remap any port (within reason) on the outside to port 8000 inside the container.
+You can also change it when building the image by passing, e.g., `--build-arg SERVER_PORT=1234` (to use TCP port 1234).

 ### Debian